by Sarah Grossbart | Sat., Mar. 23, 2019 3:00 AM

-Six months into her gig as the royal family's newest recruit, "She's doing amazing," Chopra told People.
+Nearly a year into her gig as the royal family's newest recruit, "She's doing amazing," Chopra told People.
 "It's so nice to see."

 Holding a job that can actually count "changing the world" as one of its primary responsibilities is something Chopra always envisioned for her pal.
 Heck, it's one of the reasons they connected in the first place as they each worked the room at West Hollywood's iconic Sunset Tower Hotel on a random Wednesday night back in January 2016.
 February cover girl Chopra was among the headlining names at ELLE's 6th Annual Women In TV celebration, alongside Viola Davis, Olivia Wilde, Taraji P. Henson and Julia Louis-Dreyfus.
 But Suits third-billed star, a Los Angeles native named Meghan Markle, with credits in Fringe, The League and Without a Trace, had gained enough traction through her five seasons on the USA legal drama to score a spot among the 50 honorees.

 "Meghan and I sort of just got on really well," Chopra recalled to Jimmy Fallon of their introduction that night.
 "And we were both filming in Canada at the same time.
 And we just met, and chatted."